Restless legs syndrome

-Some people with RLS/WED never seek medical attention because they worry they won't be taken seriously.
-But RLS/WED can interfere with your sleep and cause daytime drowsiness and affect your quality of life.
-Talk with your doctor if you think you may have RLS/WED.
+Some people with RLS never seek medical attention because they worry they won't be taken seriously.
+But RLS can interfere with your sleep and cause daytime drowsiness and affect your quality of life.
+Talk with your health care provider if you think you may have RLS.

-Often, there's no known cause for RLS/WED.
+Often, there's no known cause for RLS.
 Researchers suspect the condition may be caused by an imbalance of the brain chemical dopamine, which sends messages to control muscle movement.

-Sometimes RLS/WED runs in families, especially if the condition starts before age 40.
-Researchers have identified sites on the chromosomes where genes for RLS/WED may be present.
+Sometimes RLS runs in families, especially if the condition starts before age 40.
+Researchers have identified sites on the chromosomes where genes for RLS may be present.

-Pregnancy or hormonal changes may temporarily worsen RLS/WED signs and symptoms.
-Some women get RLS/WED for the first time during pregnancy, especially during their last trimester.
-However, signs and symptoms usually disappear after delivery.
+Pregnancy or hormonal changes may temporarily worsen RLS signs and symptoms.
+Some women get RLS for the first time during pregnancy, especially during their last trimester.
+However, symptoms usually disappear after delivery.

-RLS/WED can develop at any age, even during childhood.
-The disorder is more common with increasing age and more common in women than in men.
+RLS can develop at any age, even during childhood.
+The condition is more common with increasing age and more common in women than in men.

-Restless legs syndrome usually isn't related to a serious underlying medical problem.
-However, RLS/WED sometimes accompanies other conditions, such as:
+RLS usually isn't related to a serious underlying medical problem.
+However, it sometimes accompanies other conditions, such as:

 - Iron deficiency.
-Even without anemia, iron deficiency can cause or worsen RLS/WED.
-If you have a history of bleeding from your stomach or bowels, experience heavy menstrual periods, or repeatedly donate blood, you may have iron deficiency.
+Even without anemia, iron deficiency can cause or worsen RLS.
+If you have a history of bleeding from the stomach or bowels, experience heavy menstrual periods, or repeatedly donate blood, you may have iron deficiency.

 - Kidney failure.
 If you have kidney failure, you may also have iron deficiency, often with anemia.
-When kidneys don't function properly, iron stores in your blood can decrease.
-This and other changes in body chemistry may cause or worsen RLS/WED.
+When kidneys don't function properly, iron stores in the blood can decrease.
+This and other changes in body chemistry may cause or worsen RLS.

 - Spinal cord conditions.
-Lesions on the spinal cord have been linked to RLS/WED.
-Having had anesthesia to the spinal cord, such as a spinal block, also increases the risk of developing RLS/WED.
+Lesions on the spinal cord as a result of damage or injury have been linked to RLS.
+Having had anesthesia to the spinal cord, such as a spinal block, also increases the risk of developing RLS.

-Although RLS/WED doesn't lead to other serious conditions, symptoms can range from barely bothersome to incapacitating.
-Many people with RLS/WED find it difficult to fall or stay asleep.
+Although RLS doesn't lead to other serious conditions, symptoms can range from barely bothersome to incapacitating.
+Many people with RLS find it difficult to fall or stay asleep.

-Severe RLS/WED can cause marked impairment in life quality and can result in depression.
-Insomnia may lead to excessive daytime drowsiness, but RLS/WED may interfere with napping.
+Severe RLS can cause marked impairment in life quality and can result in depression.
+Insomnia may lead to excessive daytime drowsiness, but RLS may interfere with napping.